satoshipay/api/source/includes/_http.md

 ### Process Request Headers

-A valid request to the endpoint needs to provide the following header, which the server needs to process:
+Alternatively to the GET parameter `paymentCert` a request to the endpoint can provide the following header:

 Request Header | Description
 -------------- | -----------